jk-me/deuces/README.md

 A recreation of the card game Deuces, in a React/Redux web application with a Rails API backend.

+The updated application has been deployed on [Heroku](https://deuces-card-game.herokuapp.com/)

 This repository is deprecated, but can still be deployed locally from one repo using the instructions below.
 [Old Heroku App](https://deuces-card-game-old.herokuapp.com/)

-The updated frontend and backend for this project is available at [Frontend Github](https://github.com/jk-me/deuces-front) and [Backend Github](https://github.com/jk-me/deuces-back)
+The updated frontend and backend for this project is available at [Frontend (git)](https://github.com/jk-me/deuces-front) and [Backend (git)](https://github.com/jk-me/deuces-back)

-The updated application has been deployed at [Heroku](https://deuces-card-game.herokuapp.com/)

 ## Getting Started